volaxrelax/relaxtoken/README.md

 ##  Rental agreement issuance and exchange - ERC-1201 (ERC-721 compatible)
 - [x] Represent property ownership as a standard ERC-721 non-fungible token, and also the first tier token within ERC-1201
-- [ ] Represnet property rental rights as the second tier token
+- [x] Represent property rental rights as the second tier token within ERC-1201
 - [x] Renter 1 confirms the intention to rent the property and approves the smart contract to charge the bond amount
 - [x] Owner 1 mints rental tokens to renter 1 and charges renter 1 the bond which is held by the smart contract
 - [x] Renter 1 approves owner 2 (random person) to transfer the rental tokens